hellboy73/M64x4-initexp/README.md

 Initexp should be called by "autostart" file.
-Parts of the code taken and reused from routines provided by Hans61
+Parts of the code taken and reused from routines provided by Hans61 Please note this software will only work on revision 1.1 of Minimal 64x4

 Credits: